 Sensitive to weather changes (more oily in summer, drier in winter)

-Causes of Combination Skin
+Common Causes of Combination Skin and How to Treat It

 So, what causes combination skin?
 Several common causes of combination skin include: